-- an individual citizen or resident of the United States for U.S. federal income tax purposes; - a corporation created or organized in or under the laws of the United States or any state thereof or the District of Columbia; - an estate whose income is subject to U.S. federal income taxation regardless of its source; - a trust (A) if a court within the United States is able to exercise primary jurisdiction over your administration and one or more "United States persons" as defined in the Code (each a "U.S. Person") have authority to control all your substantial decisions, or (B) that was in existence on August 20, 1996 and has made a valid election under U.S. Treasury regulations to be treated as a domestic trust; or - a partnership, but only with respect to partners that are U.S. Holders under any of the foregoing clauses.
+- an individual citizen or resident of the United States for U.S. federal income tax purposes; - a corporation created or organized in or under the laws of the United States or any state thereof or the District of Columbia; - an estate whose income is subject to U.S. federal income taxation regardless of its source; - a trust if a court within the United States is able to exercise primary jurisdiction over your administration and one or more "United States persons" as defined in the Code (each a "U.S. Person") have authority to control all your substantial decisions, or a trust that has made a valid election under U.S. Treasury regulations to be treated as a domestic trust; or - a partnership, but only with respect to partners that are U.S. Holders under any of the foregoing clauses.

 Payments of Interest.
-Payments or accruals of stated interest on a note generally will be taxable to you as ordinary interest income.
+Payments of interest, including additional amounts, if any, on a note generally will be taxable to you as ordinary interest income.
 If you generally report your taxable income using the accrual method of accounting, you must include payments of interest in your income as they accrue.
 If you generally report your taxable income using the cash method of accounting, you must include payments of interest in your income when you actually or constructively receive them.
-However, the first payment of stated interest on a note will not be includable in your income to the extent that it reflects pre-issuance accrued interest, but will instead reduce your adjusted tax basis in your note.